intelij/kupcakeCMS/README.md

 Setting Up The Database

+####Status -> Pending

-####Things in here are unfinished and a lot of it is undocumented.
+Things in here are unfinished and a lot of it is undocumented.
 I've done most of what I can and there will be lots of bugs.
 This is just a starting point for what I'm hoping will turn into a nice bootstrap for plonking into a new client's website or even your own.
 More files will be uploaded when i get the time.

+logout.php (logout but remain within the facebook iframe environment)

 ```php
 <?php